bigeasy/strata/diary.md

 I'd given a lot of thought to how to pack a binary file format, because that's what binary makes you think.
-Somehow, coming back to Strata after a ways away, I'm becoming better at seeing the trade-offs inherient in programming.
-I can see the value of my plain text file format, it has not receeded as Strata has progressed.
+Somehow, coming back to Strata after a ways away, I'm becoming better at seeing the trade-offs inherent in programming.
+I can see the value of my plain text file format, it has not receded as Strata has progressed.
 It is always reassuring, when things are working as poorly, when a test won't pass and won't to open these files and have a look.

 ## Log Format

-In consdiering error handling, I'm considering extracting the log format to a separate project so that I can test I/O and perhaps find a way to focus on I/O errors.
+In considering error handling, I'm considering extracting the log format to a separate project so that I can test I/O and perhaps find a way to focus on I/O errors.
 The only errors returned from Strata ought to be I/O errors and full up programming errors are asserted.